+We had to replace the wood stool seat on my latest project.
 I didn’t know the padded seat was covering rotten wood.
-You can’t see that stuff by just looking.
-But you know something is wrong as soon as you sit down.
+You can’t see that stuff by just looking but you know something is wrong as soon as you sit down.
 This project took a took a little more that just paint and new fabric.
 Time for a new wood seat.

 Padded Seat With Paris Themed Fabric

 The paint job was easy.
 Just a 5 minutes of paint spraying and it was done.

 The stool was a freebie and as you can see it definitely needed a makeover.

 The first thing to do is remove the padded seat.
 You can use either a screwdriver or and electric drill.
 When I first started painting furniture and putting little craft projects together the only power tool I had was a drill.
 Since the JTS retired and we do more in depth projects now we have a variety of power tools.
 The drill is still my favorite although my electric sander is a close second.

 The padded seats on chairs, benches, etc., are usually attached by screws to the furniture.
 Just flip the piece over and remove the screws.

 We can see why I almost fell through the seat.
 The wood is split and soft, very soft.